The following information is of importance to CRC faculty and students for ensuring a positive learning environment in the classroom.

 - determining other appropriate consequences that comply with board policy and regulations

-- In situations where cheating or plagiarism has occurred, the faculty notifies the student that a "Referral for Student Code of Conduct Violation" will be filed with the Vice President of Student Services.
+- In situations where cheating or plagiarism has occurred, the faculty notifies the student that a “Referral for Student Code of Conduct Violation” will be filed with the Student Discipline Officer.

 - Students have the right to grieve an action that they feel violates their student rights.

-- The Office of the Vice President for Student Services shall be responsible for maintaining records related to cheating and plagiarism.
+- The Office of the Student Discipline Officer shall be responsible for maintaining records related to cheating and plagiarism.

-Probation, suspension or expulsions are courses of action that may be determined by the Vice President for Student Services, in accordance with Los Rios Community College District policy.
+Probation, suspension or expulsions are courses of action that may be determined by the Student Discipline Officer, in accordance with Los Rios Community College District policy.

 CRC HONOR CODE